enzet/map-machine/README.md

 map-machine tile -c=55.7510637,37.6270761 -z=18
 ```

-will generate SVG file `out/tiles/tile_18_158471_81953.svg` and PNG file `out/tiles/tile_18_158471_81953.png`.
+will generate an SVG file `out/tiles/tile_18_158471_81953.svg` and a PNG file `out/tiles/tile_18_158471_81953.png`.

 ### Generate a set of tiles ###

-Specify boundary box to get the minimal set of tiles that covers the area:
+Specify the boundary box to get the minimal set of tiles that covers the area:

 ```shell
 map-machine tile \